jstetich/FOCB_WQ/Analysis/Surface_Seasonal_Trends.md

 We are reduced to only 17 stations with long-term records for trend analysis.
 We noted above that we have limited chlorophyll data before the last couple of years.
-We address that momentarily
+We address that momentarily.

 # Construct Nested Tibble